-We discuss 3 archived Chandra X-ray Observatory observations of SMC 13, which are summarized in table 2.
-The calibration of the data was carried out by following standard data reduction and processing procedures with the CIAO software4, Version 4.3, using Version 4.4.5 of the CALDB (CIAO Calibration Database).
+Three archived Chandra observations of SMC 13 will be discussed, and these are summarized in table 2.
+The calibration of the data was carried out by following standard data reduction and processing procedures with the CIAO software, Version 4.3, using Version 4.4.5 of the CALDB (CIAO Calibration Database).
 The arrival times in the calibrated event files of the three observations were corrected to the solar system barycentre (TDB system).